-Setup Plane: Easy reconfiguration of the plane-dependent settings (e.g.
+Setup Plane: Easy reconfiguration of the plane-dependent settings (e.g. polar, competition ID, etc.) by choosing from a list of previouslycreated plane profiles.

 These dialogues are described in later chapters, with the exception of the check-list, status and text entry dialogues, which are described below.
 Check-list (dialogue example)